Ion Antonescu: Cultural circles

 Measures enforced by the Antonescu regime had contradictory effects on the Romanian cultural scene.
 According to Romanian literary historians Letiția Guran and Alexandru Ștefan, "the Antonescu regime [...] did not affect negatively cultural modernity.
 The Romanian cultural elite regarded Antonescu's policies for the most part with sympathy."
 Nevertheless, other researchers record the dissent of several cultural environments: the classic liberalism and cosmopolitanism of aging literary theorist Eugen Lovinescu, the "Lovinescian" Sibiu Literary Circle, and the rebellious counterculture of young avant-garde writers (Ion Caraion, Geo Dumitrescu, Dimitrie Stelaru, Constant Tonegaru).
 Prominent left-wing writers Tudor Arghezi, Victor Eftimiu and Zaharia Stancu were political prisoners during the Antonescu years.
-Author George Călinescu also stood out against the official guidelines, and, in 1941, took a risk by publishing a synthesis of Romanian literature which emphasized Jewish contributions, while composer George Enescu pleaded with Antonescu personally for the fate of Romani musicians.
+Author George Călinescu also stood out against the official guidelines, and, in 1941, took a risk by publishing a synthesis of Romanian literature which emphasised Jewish contributions, while composer George Enescu pleaded with Antonescu personally for the fate of Romani musicians.
 Similar acts of solidarity were performed by various prominent intellectuals and artists.
 In August 1942, King Michael received a manifesto endorsed by intellectuals from various fields, deploring the murders in Transnistria, and calling for a realignment of policies.
 Another such document of April 1944 called for an immediate peace with the Soviet Union.
 On a more intimate level, a diary kept by philosopher and art critic Alice Voinescu expresses her indignation over the antisemitic measures and massacres.

 A special aspect of political repression and cultural hegemony was Antonescu's persecution of Evangelical or Restorationist Christian denominations, first outlawed under the National Legionary regime.
 Several thousand adherents of the Pentecostal Union and the Baptist Union were reportedly jailed in compliance with his orders.
 Persecution targeted groups of religiously motivated conscientious objectors.
 In addition to the Inochentist movement, these groups included the Pentecostal Union, the Seventh-day Adventist Conference and the Jehovah's Witnesses Association.
 Antonescu himself recounted having contemplated using the death penalty against "sects" who would not allow military service, and ultimately deciding in favour of deporting "recalcitrant" ones.
-On 9 September 1940, the Ministry of Culture and Art issued a list of confessions that were recognized and protected by the regime.
+On 9 September 1940, the Ministry of Culture and Art issued a list of confessions that were recognised and protected by the regime.
 The list included the Romanian Orthodox Church, the Greek Catholic Church, the Roman Catholic Church, the Armenian Orthodox Church, the Ukrainian Orthodox Church, the Calvinist Church, the Lutheran Church, the Unitarian Church, and Islam.
 Any confession not listed was considered officially banned.